 Beecher's Handmade Cheese

 Around the corner, at the intersection of Pine Street and Pike Place, is beloved Beecher's Handmade Cheese.
 Kurt Beecher Dammeier opened one of Seattle's first artisanal cheese shops in 2003.
-The corner location's glass windows allow anyone walking by to see the cheesemaking process.
+The corner location's glass windows allow anyone walking by to see the cheesemaking process in action.

-The equipment reminded me of my visit to a Parmigiano Reggiano factory in Emilia-Romagna, Italy.
+The equipment reminded me of my visit to a Parmigiano Reggiano factory in the Emilia-Romagna region of Italy.
 While outside the shop, our guide brought cheese curds on crackers and samples of warm Beecher's mac 'n cheese to devour.

 Truffle Queen